Christian Siriano’s debut furniture collection is a revelation

 Christian Siriano’s tulle gowns are confections that transport you into a fantastical alternate universe.
 Now, you can bring his whimsical aesthetic into your home.

-Last week, Siriano launched his first ever furniture line on 1stDibs, a high-end home furnishings marketplace, as well as on his own website.
-The nine pieces in the collection–which includes settees, club chairs, and stools—are designed to be sculptural statement pieces.
+Last week, Siriano launched his first-ever furniture line on 1stDibs, a high-end home furnishings marketplace, as well as on his own website.
+The nine pieces in the collection—which includes settees, club chairs, and stools—are designed to be sculptural statement pieces.
 Priced between $795 and $3,695, they’re the first products to come out of his newest venture, Siriano Interiors, a full-service architecture and design firm that marks his evolution from fashion to industrial design.

-Siriano first launched his eponymous label in 2008, after starring in Project Runway and designing for Vivienne Westwood and Alexander McQueen.
-At 35, he’s been a mainstay in the fashion industry for a decade and a half, crafting red carpet gowns for stars like Rihanna, Lady Gaga, Lupita Nyong’o and Priyanka Chopra.
-But for all his success, Siriano admits that running a high fashion business isn’t all glitz and glamor.
+Siriano first launched his eponymous label in 2008, after starring on Project Runway and designing for Vivienne Westwood and Alexander McQueen.
+At 35, he’s been a mainstay in the fashion industry for a decade and a half, crafting red carpet gowns for stars like Rihanna, Lady Gaga, Lupita Nyong’o, and Priyanka Chopra.
+But for all his success, Siriano admits that running a high-fashion business isn’t all glitz and glamor.
 Most of his time is spent staring at spreadsheets and trying to stay financially solvent.
 “To be honest, this profession is a grind,” he says.
 “It’s hard to stay inspired and creative when you’re dealing with cashflow and other aspects of running of a company.
 I got to the point where there were days when I didn’t have the energy to talk about another dress.”

 The pandemic only added to the stress.
 COVID-19 pummeled the fashion industry but, as a designer whose business focused exclusively on evening wear, Siriano was hit particularly hard, since demand for expensive gowns virtually dried up.
 He worked hard to pivot, transforming his New York workshop into a mask factory.
 But still, he says it has been draining to constantly worry about the financial health of his business, when he would much rather be sketching.